ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 How reliable is this strategy?
 How likely is a dip to bounce back?
 We can only know by simulating the strategy on historical data.
 That allows us to understand how well it would have worked in the past.
 We can then compute performance metrics and use them to predict how this technique might perform in the future.

-Please note that the mean reversion trading strategy I present here is rather basic and very simple.
-I'm keeping it simple just to keep this blog post simple, but it's actually good starting point for any new strategy to start with the simplest thing that you can conceive.
-We can always add more rules, more filters and more complexity later, but for this post we'll use the most simplest mean reversion rules possible.
+Please note that the mean reversion trading strategy I present here is rather basic.
+I'm keeping it simple just to keep this blog post simple, but it's actually a good starting point for any new strategy to start with the simplest thing that you can conceive.
+We can always add more rules, more filters and more complexity later, but for this post we'll still to the most simplest mean reversion rules possible.

 ## Backtesting with JavaScript